Editorial Notes

 Note values have been halved and the music transposed up a tone.
 The original clefs are g2, c2, c4, c4, f4.
 Barlines, small and bracketed accidentals are editorial.
 Small accidentals are used to show reduced or extended validity of source accidentals, and musica ficta.
 Bracketed accidentals are cautionary.

 The plainsong is taken from the Sarum Missal, as are the repeat indications.
-The text is associated with Easter Day.
+The text is the third responsory at Matins on Easter Day.

 Quemadmodum desiderat cervus John Taverner